 Affiliation at the time of the award: Stanford University, Stanford, CA, USA

 Prize motivation: "for their pioneering investigations concerning deep inelastic scattering of electrons on protons and bound neutrons, which have been of essential importance for the development of the quark model in particle physics"

 Prize share: 1/3

-Normal matter is made up of atoms with a nucleus of protons and neutrons, surrounded by electrons.
-In experiments around 1970, Richard Taylor, Jerome Friedman and Henry Kendall sent high energy electrons from an accelerator against a target with protons and neutrons.
-They investigated how the electrons were scattered in the reactions and how other particles were produced.
-The results gave strong support for the theory that protons and neutrons are built from quarks.
+Normal matter consists of atoms possessing nuclei of protons and neutrons, surrounded by electrons.
+In a series of experiments conducted around 1970, Richard Taylor, Jerome Friedman, and Henry Kendall aimed high-energy electrons at protons and neutrons using a large accelerator.
+They studied how the electrons scattered during the collisions and how protons were sometimes converted into other particles.
+Their results supported the theory that protons and neutrons are composed of sub-particles, quarks.